Mezie-Gift/task-cli/README.md

 ## 🧰 task-cli: A Simple Command-Line ToDo Manager

 task-cli is a lightweight command-line tool for managing tasks directly from your terminal.
 Add, update, delete, and track tasks with ease — no GUI required.
+This project was built as a sample solution to the thttps://github.com/Mezie-Gift/task-cli  project of roadmap.sh

 ---